sts10/sts10.github.io/_posts/2018-05-31-1password-cracking-challenge.markdown

 ## How 1Password's Challenge Works

 Right when the challenge started, a 1Password employee pushed the actual challenges to [this Github repo](https://github.com/agilebits/crackme).
 [Here's the json file](https://github.com/agilebits/crackme/blob/master/password-day-2018.json), which has three samples and then seven actual challenges.
+Let me just be super clear here: neither the samples nor that challenges are actual passwords of users!
+This is all for research purposes.
+Don't use my program to crack actual hashes of real user passwords!

 Here's the first sample (think of it as for practice):